Writing-on-Stone Provincial Park: History

-There is evidence that the Milk River Valley was inhabited by First Nations people as long ago as 9000 years.
+There is evidence that the Milk River Valley was inhabited by First Nations people as early as 9,000 years ago.
 First Nations tribes such as the Blackfoot probably created many of the rock carvings (petroglyphs) and paintings (pictographs).
 Other First Nations groups such as the Shoshone also travelled through the valley and may have also created some of the art.

-The towering cliffs and hoodoos had a powerful impact on the native visitors, who believed these were the homes of powerful spirits.
+The cliffs and hoodoos held spiritual significance for the Blackfoot, who regarded them as the homes of powerful spirits.
 The shelter of the coulees and the abundance of game and berries made the area that is now the park an excellent location for these nomadic people to stop on their seasonal migrations.
 While the greatest use of the area was made by those in transit, there is some evidence, including tipi rings and a medicine wheel, that there was some longer-term residence here.

 Beginning around the year 1730, large numbers of horses, metal goods, and guns began to appear on the western plains.
 This signified not only a change in the First Nations lifestyle, but a change in the content of the rock art.
 Pictures of hunters on horseback, and warriors without body shields began to emerge during this time period.

 In 1887 a North-West Mounted Police (the precursor to the Royal Canadian Mounted Police) camp was set up at Writing-on-Stone to attempt to curtail cross-border whisky smuggling, which was devastating the native population, and to put a stop to First Nations horse-raiding parties.
 But neither problem ever became serious at this outpost, and the NWMP spent most of their time fighting summer grass fires, herding stray American cattle back across the border, and riding hundreds of uneventful kilometres on border patrol.
 In the period immediately preceding World War I, settlers began to arrive in the area, which helped to alleviate some of the boredom and isolation the NWMP officers faced.
 In 1918, the outpost was closed, as Canadian authorities felt little possibility of criminal activity along the border, and shortly thereafter, the outpost fell victim to arson by persons unknown.